 Warning: Incoming Rant

-At this point, screw professionalism — I’m just gonna say it: Whoever’s idea it was to take the greatest bodybuilder ever to live and put garbage supplements in his name is a total asshole, and an idiot too.
+At this point — I’m just gonna say it: Whoever’s idea it was to take one of the best bodybuilders and put garbage supplements in his name is an equal piece of garbage, and an idiot too.
 The biggest question is, Was it Brad Pyatt?
 Did Pyatt know how terrible these products were?

 From a consumer standpoint, the Arnold Series was supposed to be like the Man himself: top notch!
 You could have made a tub of protein filled with the finest stuff and sold it for $75.
 The consumers would have eaten it up, and you’d still have made a profit.